anders94/api-docs/source/includes/_http-private.md

-timestamp | The Unix timestamp of the withdrawal. status | The status of the withdrawal (one of `PENDING`, `AWAITING APPROVAL`, `COMPLETE` or `COMPLETE ERROR`) and optionally the transaction ID of the withdrawal. ipAddress | The IP address which initiated the withdrawal request.
+timestamp | The Unix timestamp of the withdrawal. status | The status of the withdrawal (one of `PENDING`, `AWAITING APPROVAL`, `COMPLETE` or `COMPLETE ERROR`) and optionally the transaction ID of the withdrawal. ipAddress | The IP address which initiated the withdrawal request. paymentID | The paymentID specified for this withdrawal.
+If none were specified, the field will be `null`.

 ## returnOpenOrders